compromise-evident/tryRSA/README.md

 # Multi-instance warning

 * Memory is zeroed when allocated and freed.
+* Candidate factor randomness is seeded from Unix time and no longer supplemented with RAM garbage.

 `init_on_alloc` and `init_on_free` has hit most Linux distros and growing.
 Although a plus for security, tryRSA 2.0.1+ will no longer use RAM garbage for supplementing randomness.